phillipdavidstearns/changemac/README.md

 ### Automatic

-There are install and uninstall scripts included that make installing the dependencies a snap.
+There are install and uninstall scripts included to make installing the dependencies a snap.
 You'll need install from a user with `sudo` permissions.

 1. `cd` into the repository directory: `cd /usr/local/opt/changemac`
 2. Run the install script: `./install.sh`